mrjmc99/agfaeiserverutils/README.md

 ## Configuration

-The script uses a configuration file named **jboss-check-config.ini** for various settings.
-Ensure that the configuration file is correctly set up before running the script.
+The script uses a Environment file named **jboss-check.env** for various settings.
+Ensure that the Environment file is correctly set up before running the script.

-### Configuration Parameters
+### Environment Parameters

 - **Agfa Section:**
   - `EI_FQDN`: FQDN of the Enterprise Imaging (EI) API.